 Description

-– Knit in one piece without side seams for reduced fabric waste and a cleaner look.
+- Knit in one piece with no side seams — less waste, cleaner fit

 Reviews